nija123098/DiscordBot/README.md

 # DiscordBot
-Emily V2.0
+Evelyn

-Rewriting Emily from the ground up, introducing new structure and stability while fully maintaining what makes Emily great.
+A full feature Discord bot with an emphasis on music, moderation, and economy.